michaelgorkow/scs_whisper/README.md

 Afterwards you can easily transcribe any audio file into text and detect its language.

 ## Requirements
-* Account with Snowpark Container Services enabled
+* Account with Snowpark Container Services
 * Docker installed

 ## Setup Instructions